 The American Psychological Association found that wellbeing is one of the five key components of a psychologically healthy workplace.
 As employers come to realize the importance of wellbeing, more and more are offering travel as a benefit because it reduces stress: A Syracuse University study found that people's risk of cardiovascular disease decreased the more they went on vacation, and another study found that people experienced improved wellbeing immediately after a vacation and even 45 days after.

-As you can see, wellbeing, meaning, and connection are top drivers of retention—and all three are boosted by recognition.
+As you can see, employee morale, wellbeing, meaning, and connection are top drivers of retention—and a good recognition and rewards program boosts all of these.
 On top of that, motivated employees are more likely to stay.
 Incorporating both spot recognition and experiential rewards maximizes the benefits of employee recognition programs, helping your team feel appreciated in the moment and beyond.

 Want to keep employees happy and engaged?
 Rethink employee recognition and rewards.